Childhelp Speak Up Be Safe For Athletes

 We realize that the great majority of coaches, teachers and administrators who instruct our kids on a daily basis keep them safe from harm and do not abuse children.
 The ultimate purpose of this curriculum is to help caregivers identify the telltale signs of abuse as well as provide a roadmap for action to quickly help the children in their care.

 This program is in development.
-Below are excerpts from the Childhelp Blow The Whistle on Child Abuse Sports Safety Kit.
-To receive a full PDF version please fill out the form to the right.
+Below are excerpts from the Childhelp Speak Up Be Safe For Athletes.
+To receive additional information please fill out the form to the right.

 Blowing the Whistle on the Whispers...